 Where interest is being serviced monthly, income evidence becomes more relevant because the lender needs to be confident that monthly payments can be met during the term.
 It is worth confirming with the lender or broker at the outset whether income evidence is required for the specific case structure, so it can be prepared in advance rather than requested part-way through underwriting when it can cause a material delay.

-What if some documents are not yet available - for example, a draft contract or auction pack?
+What if some documents are not yet available, for example a draft contract or auction pack?

 In many cases, lenders can carry out an initial assessment with partial information.
 A case can often be progressed to an indicative terms stage before all legal documents are in place.
 However, the process tends to accelerate significantly once the key legal documents are available, because solicitors cannot begin title work and lenders cannot finalise underwriting without them.
-For auction purchases in particular, the legal pack can influence both the risk assessment and the legal timeline substantially, so sharing it as early as possible - ideally before bidding - tends to pay off considerably.
+For auction purchases in particular, the legal pack can influence both the risk assessment and the legal timeline substantially, so sharing it as early as possible, ideally before bidding, tends to pay off considerably.

 Where documents are still being prepared, the most useful approach is to share what is available, confirm clearly what is outstanding and when it is expected, and update the lender or broker as items become available rather than waiting until the full pack is complete.
 A lender who understands the timeline and knows that missing items are on their way is in a much better position to manage their own process than one who is waiting without context.